duck-bongos/py-argmerge/README.md

 We prioritized YAML above JSON is because we find it significantly easier to read because it has less "line noise".
 JSON contains copious amounts of brackets (`{`,`}`) and commas.
 These are the only two sources that can pass dictionaries in by default.
 Of course, passing in different Regular expressions for environment variables and CLI arguments could also capture dictionaries, if you want to figure that out.

 #### Why JSON over YAML?
 There's quite a few benefits to preferring JSON over YAML.
+YAML can be messy.

 ## Planned Future Work
 For specific bite-sized work, you can take a look at [our project's GitHub issues](https://github.com/duck-bongos/py-argmerge/issues). ⚠️ Caution - this project is new and issues may be under-specified ⚠️